Rob Lake: Career

 Rob Lake became interested in magic at age 10 when he saw the Kirby VanBurch show in Branson, Missouri.
 VanBurch soon became Rob's mentor along with another Oklahoma magician, Jim Smithson.

 In 2005 at age 22, Rob embarked on his first international tour, performing in Japan for several months.
-Back in the USA, Rob started performing his theatrical show for casinos and cruise ships, including Disney Cruise Line and Holland America Line.
+Back in the US, Rob started performing his theatrical show for casinos and cruise ships, including Disney Cruise Line and Holland America Line.

 In 2008 Rob became the youngest magician ever to receive a Merlin Award as the International Stage Magician of the Year.

 Rob Lake performed several of his illusions for the international program, Great Magicians of the World that aired internationally in 2008 & 2009.

-Rob Lake has toured his show consistently at theatres and casinos in the USA and abroad, spending at least 75% of his year on the road.
-Rob Lake has performed across the USA, from the Florida Keys to California.
+Rob Lake has performed across the US, from the Florida Keys to California.
 Notable performances include 3 tours in Japan, 4 tours in Europe including England, France, Germany, Norway, The Netherlands, Spain, Italy, Greece, Turkey, Portugal, as well as Australia, Guam, Thailand, Hawaii, and even at The White House.